In Stockholm on a budget? And only for a short visit? Here are my 5 top film fan tips for things to do in Stockholm…

 Read more about the Millennium film location tour in Stockholm

 1. For access all areas, get your access card

 The easiest way to get around is via Stockholm's underground system, called tunnelbana!
-Single tickets are a bit complicated to get and quite expensive, so I got myself a no‐worries all-in card – called access card – at the airport.
+Single tickets are a bit complicated to get and quite expensive, so I got myself an all-in-one card, called access card, at the airport.
 For 72 hours this costs you 230 SEK (about 24 Euros) and will give you unlimited access to all public transport (tube, buses, ferry) in Stockholm.
 The method used is similar to that of the London underground.
 Whenever you put your card on the reader, it will magically open doors.